Manchester City under FFP investigation: UEFA confirms Premier League champions may have breached regulations | Goal.com

-UEFA released a statement confirming the Premier League champions were being looked at, and noted the alleged violations have been made known by media outlets.
+UEFA released a statement confirming the Premier League champions were being looked at, and noted the alleged violations have been made known via media outlets.

 "The Investigatory Chamber of the independent UEFA Club Financial Control Body has today opened a formal investigation into Manchester City FC for potential breaches of Financial Fair Play (FFP) regulations," the UEFA statement reads.